mldbai/mldb/container_files/public_html/doc/builtin/procedures/RandomForest.md

 ## Input data

-Currently this classification procedure will only work on datasets that implements the `getColumnDense` and `getColumnBuckets` methods of the
-ColumnIndex interface, such as the Tabular dataset.
+This classification procedure will work most efficiently on datasets that have their data well-organized by column, such as the Tabular dataset.

 This optimized version only support dense values, with all training samples containing no null values.